 Sukuh temple was probably built in the late 15th century AD.
-The architecture Sukuh slightly deviate from provisions of guidelines in the book manufacturing Hindu shrine of Wastu Widya.
-According to the rules, a temple should be laid out square base with the most holy place situated in the middle.
+The architecture Sukuh slightly deviated from provisions of guidelines in the book manufacturing Hindu shrine of Wastu Widya.
+According to the rules, temple should be laid out square base with the most holy place situated in the middle.
 Irregularities, allegedly caused Sukuh built during the waning influence of Hinduism in Java.
 It seems to revive local cultural elements of the Megalithic era.
-The effect can be seen from the prehistoric era building form is Sukuh terraces.
+The effect can be seen from prehistoric era building form is Sukuh terraces.
 Such forms of temple like Punden building terraces that are characteristic of sacred buildings in the pre-Hindu.
 Another distinctive feature shrine pre-Hindu is the most holy place situated very high.

 Supposedly experts, Sukuh built for the purpose, which is deter bad forces that affect a person's life due to certain characteristics they have.
 The assumption is based on the reliefs containing re-care stories, such Sudamala and Garudheya, statues of turtles and eagle contained on Sukuh temple.